If you’re planning a holiday in Northern Italy or are simply curious about these places, this is for you!

 Escape to the serene beauty of Lake Como, a haven of tranquility nestled amidst the majestic Italian Alps.
 As you gaze upon the crystal-clear waters reflecting the surrounding mountains, you’ll understand why this lake has captured the hearts of poets, writers, and artists.

 A gem that you may not know, the fourth largest lake in Lombardy.
-Behind the beauty of the landscape, it has become famous also for the island located in the middle of the lake: it is called “Montisola”;
+Behind the beauty of the landscape, it has also become famous for the island located in the middle of the lake: it is called “Montisola”;

-a Must-Visit Destination for Unforgettable Experiences.
+A Must-Visit Destination for Unforgettable Experiences.
 Piazza Maggiore is at the heart of Bologna, a grand square that serves as the city’s social and cultural hub.
 This historic piazza is adorned with magnificent medieval and Renaissance buildings, including the stunning Basilica di San Petronio.
 As you stroll through the square, the vibrant atmosphere and architectural wonders will take you back in time.

-Step into the Archiginnasio, once the main building of the University of Bologna, and be transported to a world of academic brilliance—Marvel at the intricate wooden carvings, frescoes, and awe-inspiring Anatomical Theatre.
+Step into the Archiginnasio, once the main building of the University of Bologna, and be transported to a world of academic brilliance.
+Marvel at the intricate wooden carvings, frescoes, and awe-inspiring Anatomical Theatre.

 This historic institution has nurtured some of the greatest minds in history, making it a must-see for intellectual explorers.
 No visit to Bologna would be complete without witnessing the iconic Two Towers, known as “Due Torri” in Italian.
 These towers, Asinelli and Garisenda, stand tall as a testament to the city’s medieval past.
 Climb the 498 steps of the Asinelli Tower for breathtaking panoramic views of Bologna, and soak in the fascinating history surrounding these architectural marvels.